How Semiconductor Works

 What is Semiconductor?

 A Semiconductor can be defined as a material that has the characteristics and ability to conduct a small amount of electrical current.

 Semiconductors have much lower resistance to the flow of electrical current in one direction than in another.
-Electronic Components such as Diodes, transistors, and many photovoltaic cells contain semiconductive materials.
+Basic Electronic Components such as Diodes, transistors, and many photovoltaic cells contain semiconductive materials.
 The electrical conductivity of a semiconductor device can be controlled over a wide range, either permanently or dynamically.

-Properties of Semiconductor – Materials are used to make a Semiconductor?
+Properties of Semiconductor – Materials used to make a Semiconductor?

 There are several materials that are used to make a semiconductor.
 The basic chemistry requirement of a semiconductor is that it should not be a very good conductor of electricity, nor should it be a very bad conductor of electricity.
 Its properties can be changed by adding or removing atoms.
 Silicon is the most widely used semiconductor material.
 Few other materials used in making semiconductor are germanium, gallium arsenide, and silicon carbide.